liavweiss/ArielUniversity-OOP-Ex1/README.md

 3) edge_size - Represents the number of edges in the graph.
 4) mc - Represents the number of changes in the graph.

-In this class we have two constructors and fourtin functions.
+In this class we have two constructors and fourteen functions.
 #### constructors:
 * `WGraph_DS()` - default constructor.
 * `WGraph_DS (weighted_graph graph)` - a deep copy constructor.